Procedure

 • Clone their repository (they should give you the rights to access the repository)

-• Copy the evaluation form below in a file eval/peers.md
+• Copy the evaluation form below in a local file (e.g. peer-review.md, where the .md stands for Markdown)

 • Fill in the evaluation form (which requires you to run the code, look at the tests, look at the code)